ramesaliyev/hello-erlang/README.md

 <details>
   <summary><strong>concurrency and parallelism</strong></summary><br>

+erlang's concurrency was based on message passing and the actor model.

 in the context of Erlang, `concurrency` refers to the idea of **having many actors running independently, but not necessarily all at the same time**. `parallelism` is **having actors running exactly at the same time**. there is not any consensus on such definitions around various areas of computer science, but we will use them in this manner when we talking about erlang.

 erlang had **concurrency** from the beginning, even when everything was done on a single core processor in the '80s each Erlang process would have its own slice of time to run. **parallelism** was still possible back then; all you needed to do was to have a second computer running the code and communicating with the first one. then, only two actors could be run in parallel in this setup. nowadays, multi-core systems allows for parallelism on a single computer and Erlang takes full advantage of this possibility.